-Details of stakeholder engagement relevant to the Company are set out in the Strategic report above and within the Governance report within the Virgin Money UK PLC Annual Report and Accounts.
+Details of stakeholder engagement relevant to the Company are set out in the Strategic report above and within the Governance report within the Group's Annual Report and Accounts.

 Employees

 The Company does not have any employees.
 All staff are provided by the Group and its subsidiary undertakings, and an element of their cost is recharged to the Company through the Group recharges.